CaptainCrowbar/unicorn-lib/unicorn/string.md

 whitespace on each line is stripped.
 By default only inline whitespace is folded, leaving line breaks unchanged; if `fold_lines` is passed, all line breaks will be folded as if they were ordinary whitespace.
-If `fold_leading` or `fold_trailing` is combined with `fold_lines`, only whitespace at the beginning or end of the whole string will be stripped (not each line).
+If `fold_leading` or `fold_trailing` is combined with `fold_lines`, line breaks have no significance and only whitespace at the beginning or end of the whole string will be stripped.

 * `template <typename FwdRange> basic_string<[character type]> str_join(const FwdRange& r)`
 * `template <typename FwdRange, typename C> basic_string<C> str_join(const FwdRange& r, const basic_string<C>& delim)`